Anasch161/Demo-class/README.md

 # Demo-class
-This is a Demo for git &amp; github class
+This is a Demo for Git &amp; GitHub class.